jpenalbae/retdec-node/README.md

 });
 ```

 **Note** that this plugin relies on retdec official API, so outputs and arguments are defined by their API instead of by this module.
-For a better understanding of the API, please visit https://retdec.com/api/docs/index.html
+For a better understanding of the API, please visit the [official documentation](https://retdec.com/api/docs/)

 * * *